josdejong/mathjs/docs/datatypes/numbers.md

 ```

 In most cases, round-off errors don't matter: they have no significant
 impact on the results.
-However it looks ugly when displaying output to a user.
+However, it looks ugly when displaying output to a user.
 A solution is to limit the precision just below the actual precision of 16
 digits in the displayed output: